blark/aiodnsbrute/README.md

     Options:
       -w, --wordlist TEXT           Wordlist to use for brute force.
       -t, --max-tasks INTEGER       Maximum number of tasks to run asynchronosly.
+Default is 512.
       -r, --resolver-file FILENAME  A text file containing a list of DNS resolvers to use, one per line, comments start with #.
                                     Default: use system resolvers